1933 anti-Nazi boycott: Boycott

 The boycott began in March 1933 in both Europe and the US and continued until the entry of the US into the war on December 7, 1941.

 By July 1933, the boycott had forced the resignation of the board of the Hamburg America Line.
 German imports to the US were reduced by nearly a quarter compared with the prior year, and the impact was weighing heavily on the regime.
 Joseph Goebbels expressed that it was a cause for "much concern" at the first Nuremberg party rally that August.
-German pharmaceutical companies were particularly hit hard when nearly two-thirds of the 652 practicing Jewish doctors in Mandatory Palestine stopped prescribing German medicines.
-However at the same time, Zionists were brokering the Haavara Agreement with Germany to open trade in exchange for sending German Jews to Palestine.
+German pharmaceutical companies were hit particularly hard.
+As one example, nearly two-thirds of the 652 practicing Jewish doctors in Mandatory Palestine stopped prescribing German medicines.
+However, at the same time, Zionists were brokering the Haavara Agreement with Germany to open trade in exchange for sending German Jews to Palestine.
 When German emigrants arrived in Palestine, they would receive a portion of their capital in the form of goods and the rest in pounds sterling.
-The benefits for both sides were numerous.
-First, the agreement would drastically increase German Jewish emigration, fulfilling a central plank of the Nazi Party platform.
-It would also further the goals of the Zionists, who could help populate Palestine with prosperous immigrants whose money could vastly improve the struggling economy.
-Likewise, the capital purchases of German imports would be a boon for the depression-ravaged German economy at a time when the Nazi regime had promised to return the Reich to economic prosperity.
+Both parties benefitted.
+For the Nazis, the agreement would drastically increase German Jewish emigration, fulfilling a central plank of their platform, while the capital purchases of German imports would help redeem the regime's promise to return the depression-ravaged economy to economic prosperity.
+For the Zionists, it would further their goals by helping populate Palestine with prosperous immigrants whose money could vastly improve the struggling economy.

 A significant event in the boycott took place on March 15, 1937, when a "Boycott Nazi Germany" rally was held in Madison Square Garden in New York City.

 Both inside and outside of Germany, the boycott was seen as a "reactive [and] aggressive" reaction by the Jewish community in response to the Nazi regime's persecutions; the Daily Express, a right-wing British newspaper, ran a headline on 24 March 1933 stating that "Judea Declares War on Germany".

-By the time the Second World War began, tens of thousands of Germans had emigrated to Palestine under the Haavara and more than 35 million dollars’ worth of Jewish capital had been transferred from Germany to Palestine.
+By the time the Second World War began, tens of thousands of German Jews had emigrated to Palestine under the Haavara and more than 35 million dollars’ worth of Jewish capital had been transferred from Germany to Palestine.